nubank/nuvigator/README.md

 Nuvigator includes several extra methods, like `Nuvigator.of(context).openDeepLink()` that tries to open the desired deep link.
 Another example is `Nuvigator.of(context).closeFlow()` that tries to close all screens of a nested Nuvigator.

-Each `Nuvigator` should have a `Router`.
-The `Router` acts as a routing controller.
+Each `Nuvigator` should have a `NuRouter`.
+The `NuRouter` acts as a routing controller.
 A `Nuvigator` is responsible for visualization, widget rendering and state keeping.
-A Router is a Pure class that is responsible for providing elements to be presented and managed by the Nuvigator.
+A NuRouter is a Pure class that is responsible for providing elements to be presented and managed by the Nuvigator.

 ## ScreenRoute